Screenplay Structure Theory

 (not “to scale” on how long each moment takes)

 The diagram is meant to have a rhythm to it.
-Showing how each act has a cadence to it, similar to music.
+Showing how each act has a cadence to it.

 The Opening presents one flaw, which immediately ignites the idea in the audience on how this could be a story.
 While it may not be shown in this first act, underneath the flaw there is actually a misguided belief system that is causing this flaw.
 That’s where the real story and change will eventually occur.
 At the core.